Online learning is efficient, flexible and future-oriented

 Every day new technological devices flood the market; new tech ideas pop up online; and cutting-edge research moves us closer and closer toward what was once impossible.
 Online learning is leading to more effective methods of sharing and acquiring knowledge.
 And we’ve only begun to see what it can do.
 This is as big a shift as the move from the one-room schoolhouse to the Industrial Age factory-school.
 In the early 1900s our current education system was born as a response to the need for more skilled factory workers, and fewer agricultural workers.
 In the past 100 years our society has seen significant financial, political and technological shifts, however, our education system has remained surprisingly unchanged.
 Part of this makes sense, because at the end of the day what students need to know hasn’t changed that much.
 Reading, writing and arithmetic are as pertinent as ever.
-But part of this is mind-boggling.
-The potential for individualized, self-paced, customized, affordable education is at our fingertips.
+But part of this is mind-boggling since the potential for individualized, self-paced, customized, affordable education is at our fingertips.

 Technology & education

 We still need many of the same skills humans have always needed, but the way we attain these skills is changing.
 Have you ever sat in a math class where some students were tracking with the teacher, others were left behind, and still others were bored because they “got it” five minutes ago?
 We call this the lag problem.
 Online learning can drastically reduce, and in some cases eliminate it.
-For example, if students learn their math individually, using tutorial videos, interactive practice problems, and rigorous assessments, they never need to wait for other students, or be left behind.
+For example, if students learn their math individually, using tutorial videos, interactive practice problems, live one-to-one help, and rigorous assessments, they never need to wait for other students, or be left behind.
 They can watch an instructional video three times in a row if that’s what they need before they understand.
 Or, they can skip right over the video if they already know the skill being taught.
 Then students and mentors can spend time applying math concepts, and learning about why math matters.